Flexible Catalysis

 Since the initial discovery, catalysis found numerous uses in quantum information processing: from quantum resource theories, where it has emerged as a key mechanism for overcoming the restricted nature of so-called `free operations' \cite{lipka2025finite,chitambar2019quantum} to quantum thermodynamics, where catalysts can enable state conversions that would otherwise appear to violate thermodynamic laws for small-scale systems \cite{ng2015limits,brandao2015second}.
-While in general one has to check infinite number of inequalities to determine the possibility of catalysis, recently, progress has been made in finding sufficient conditions which reduce the number of conditions to finite \cite{elkouss2025finite}.
+While in general one has to check an infinite number of inequalities to determine the possibility of catalysis, recently, progress has been made in finding sufficient conditions which reduce the number of conditions to finitely many \cite{elkouss2025finite}.
 In the theory of coherence, for example, Aberg \cite{aaberg2014catalytic} showed that a highly coherent ancilla (such as a laser-like state) can serve as a catalyst for otherwise forbidden operations constrained by energy conservation.
 The coherence of this catalyst remains essentially undiminished, allowing ``latent" energy in superposition states to be released without depleting the resource.
 In quantum thermodynamics, catalysts (e.g. non-equilibrium auxiliary states) enable state transformations beyond the ordinary second-law constraints: any out-of-equilibrium state can in principle act as a universal catalyst for allowed thermodynamic transitions when sufficiently many copies are provided \cite{lipka2021all}.
 Likewise, in resource theories of asymmetry, catalysts can help bypass symmetry restrictions \cite{ding2021amplifying}.
 It is worth mentioning that catalysis is not all-powerful: there also exist fundamental limits.
-In the same paper \cite{ding2021amplifying} authors prove a strict ``no-catalysis" theorem which forbids certain symmetry-protected transformations with any finite catalyst under perfectly symmetric operations.
+The authors of \cite{ding2021amplifying} prove a strict ``no-catalysis" theorem which forbids certain symmetry-protected transformations with any finite catalyst under perfectly symmetric operations.
 However, if one allows large or correlated catalysts, even an arbitrarily small asymmetry present in a state can be catalytically amplified to approach a maximally asymmetric state.
-In addition to these works, many other quantum information-theoretic applications of catalysis were investigated.
-For a thorough overview of this line of research, we refer to \cite{lipka2024catalysis}.